|Learn how to conduct a SWOT Analysis to identify situational strengths and weaknesses, as well as opportunities and threats.|

-You can list internal and external opposites side by side.
 Ask participants to answer these simple questions: what are the strengths and weaknesses of your group, community, or effort, and what are the opportunities and threats facing it?

-Or if a looser structure helps you brainstorm, you can group positives and negatives to think broadly about your organization and its external environment.
+If a looser structure helps you brainstorm, you can group positives and negatives to think broadly about your organization and its external environment.

 |Opportunity-Strength (OS) Strategies

-Use strengths to take advantage of opportunities
+Use the strengths to take advantage of opportunities

 |Opportunity-Weakness (OW) Strategies